The full blog post is still accessed through here. We are in the process of moving it to the current location.

 However, there are other ways of describing typical values, often referred to measures of centrallity.
 For example as discussed here we can also use the median.
 Then there are also weighted averages and a variety of other varients such as the truncated (trimmed) mean.
 Another related term is mathematical expecation dealing with an average of a probability distribution as opposed to the average of data.

 Other alternatives to the arithmetic mean include the geometric mean and harmonic mean.
-Some students, study these for the case of two data points, X1X_1 and X2X_2 as part of their high school studies.
+Some students, study these for the case of two data points, and as part of their high school studies.
 Then, some data scientistis understand why they are usefull in their applied work.

 So why are there so many alternatives to describe the "typical value"?
 Which alterantive should we use?